sooopic/system-analysis/content/en/docs/Task_2/_index.md

 #### gRPC (bidirectional)

-This protocol is mostly used for integration of frontend and backend.
+> Usually this protocol is used for integration of frontend and backend.

 ```mermaid
 sequenceDiagram